max0x7ba/atomic_queue/README.md

 ![platform Linux IBM System/390](https://img.shields.io/badge/platform-Linux%20IBM%20System/390-yellow)

 # atomic_queue
 C++14 multiple-producer-multiple-consumer *lock-free* queues based on circular buffer and [`std::atomic`][3].

 Designed with a goal to minimize the latency between one thread pushing an element into a queue and another thread popping it from the queue.

 It has been developed, tested and benchmarked on Linux, but should support any C++14 platforms which implement `std::atomic`.
 Reported as compatible with Windows, but the continuous integrations hosted by GitHub are currently set up only for x86_64 platform on Ubuntu-20.04 and Ubuntu-22.04.
 Pull requests to extend the [continuous integrations][18] to run on other architectures and/or platforms are welcome.

 ## Design Principles
 When minimizing latency a good design is not when there is nothing left to add, but rather when there is nothing left to remove, as these queues exemplify.

+Minimizing latency naturally maximizes throughput.
+Low latency reciprocal is high throuhput, in ideal mathematical and practical engineering sense.
+Low latency is incompatible with any delays and/or batching, which destroy original (hardware) global time order of events pushed into one queue by different threads.
+Maximizing throughput, on the other hand, can be done at expense of latency by delaying and batching multiple updates.

 The main design principle these queues follow is _minimalism_, which results in such design choices as: